ajitgoel/hugo-blog-theme/content/post/terraform-deploying-a-multi-tiered-web-application-in-aws/index.md

 module "autoscaling" {
   source      = "./modules/autoscaling" #A
   namespace   = var.namespace #B
+  # next 4 lines, input arguments for the autoscaling module, set by other module’s outputs
   ssh_keypair = var.ssh_keypair #A
   vpc       = module.networking.vpc #A
   sg        = module.networking.sg #A